Home

 Before one ventures into the wild outdoors there may be a sense of uneasiness which creates the need for much preparation.
 Often a sense of duality is apparent.
 Luther Standing Bear said; “It was only when the white man came that wilderness existed.”
 To the Native American there was no such duality.
 We, however, often feel that we are “here” and wilderness is out “there.”
 Finally, we enter and imperceptibly become part of the wilderness and a sense of oneness and harmony supervenes.

 The experience of "WIlderness Rapture" also leads to the well-described phenomenon of “re-entry depression,” which can be considered a manifestation of how potent the inner effect of the journey has been.
 Many participants experience a sense of loss when they return home.
 Paradoxically this depression occurs in the face of a demonstrable restorative effect.
 The re-entry depression seems to be a result of having been in an altered state of consciousness and upon the return there is a dramatic shift as one is propelled back into a normal state of awareness.
 The severity of the depression is directly related to the inner effect of the journey coupled with the resignation that one must now return to the frustrations of ordinary life.
-The harder the home and work circumstances, the greater the depression.
+Often the harder the home and work circumstances, the greater the depression.
 With the inner-directed journey the reentry is often difficult, possibly because the techniques used on the trail facilitate an altered state of consciousness and amplify the power of the wild.
 Methods to deal with the phenomenon are discussed toward the end of the journey so that trailists are prepared to deal with these consequences.

 If we analyze the mystical effect of the wilderness we see the elaborations of some of the principles expounded by Eastern philosophies.
 For example being in the present moment, unconditional positive regard for one another, suspending judgment of our fellow travelers, coming closer to one’s true sense of self and being less egocentric or more humble.
 The ultimate goal of these philosophies is to leave the duality of everyday existence and reach the more profound state of a "oneness" experience.
 Even without any esoteric practices it is easy to appreciate a sense of interconnectedness of all beings and things when one has been out in nature for some time.
 When we allow ego to subordinate to the real self in wilderness “Wilderness Rapture” occurs.
 An understanding of this spiritual principle is crucial to the wilderness experience.